US Flag - fm USfamily.net

 And in Australia; our marketing guy, John Willliams (?), shared an office with Sperry UNIVAC/Unisys Commercial in Canberra for a number of years.
 [Keith Myhre]

-Our field service organizations have also provided on-site maintenance and/or training personnel at many customer facilities.
+Our field service organizations have also provided on-site maintenance and/or training personnel at many, many customer facilities.

 2. Canada